bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

 What should you do next?
-If you&apos;'ve found this course interesting, what you want to do is you want to practice you skills.
+If you&apos;ve found this course interesting, what you want to do is you want to practice you skills.
 Keep writing code, keep using tags.
-It there is a tag you&apos;'re not sure about.
+It there is a tag you&apos;re not sure about.
 That is especially the one that you want to practice with.
 You want to get comfortable with multiple editors.
-If you&apos;'ve been using Notepad++, try Sublime.
-If you&apos;'ve been using Sublime try Textwrangler.
-Keep working with different editors, and while you&apos;'re at it, try different browsers too.
+If you&apos;ve been using Notepad++, try Sublime.
+If you&apos;ve been using Sublime try Textwrangler.
+Keep working with different editors, and while you&apos;re at it, try different browsers too.
 Try uploading your code.

-If you didn&apos;'t host your site, I encourage you to find a free hosting service and try putting it out there.
+If you didn&apos;t host your site, I encourage you to find a free hosting service and try putting it out there.
 Because once you can share your code with other people you get much more motivated to do new things.

 And finally, the most important thing you probably wanna do, is learn about Cascading Style Sheets.
-Cascading Style Sheets is a method you&apos;'re gonna use to take your plain, everyday HTML file and make it look like something special.
-Of course, I happen to be offering a course in CSS3, and I hope you&apos;'ll join me for that.
-But if you decided you just don&apos;'t have the time to do that, I want to let you know that when this course is over and after you&apos;'ve submitted your final project, I will be sending you a link to what I call my secret lecture.
+Cascading Style Sheets is a method you&apos;re gonna use to take your plain, everyday HTML file and make it look like something special.
+Of course, I happen to be offering a course in CSS3, and I hope you&apos;ll join me for that.
+But if you decided you just don&apos;t have the time to do that, I want to let you know that when this course is over and after you&apos;ve submitted your final project, I will be sending you a link to what I call my secret lecture.
 And in that secret lecture, I want to show you ways that you can style your page in very simple steps.
-And I hope it&apos;'s something you&apos;'ll enjoy and help you to continue your journey into HTML 5.
+And I hope it&apos;s something you&apos;ll enjoy and help you to continue your journey into HTML 5.

 the end...2/17/2024 last updated &/or reviewed.